kevinkk525/pysmartnode/README.md

 * extmod/uasyncio (Version >3.0.0, Part of the firmware since April 2020, the old uasyncio version from micropyhton-lib is not supported anymore!)
 * micropython-mqtt-as, my own fork that has some needed features: ([mqtt_as](https://github.com/kevinkk525/micropython-mqtt))
+* micropython-os (only missing in the Unix port!): install it executing: import upip;upip.install("micropython-os")

 All required modules are in this repository and don't need to be aquired manually.
 Just put the directory `micropython_mqtt_as` from `external_modules` into your `modules` directory before building the firmware or run the correct script in section `Tools`.